 VEHICLE STABILITY ASSIST™ (VSA®) WITH TRACTION CONTROL

 Vehicle Stability Assist™ (VSA®) is included as standard equipment.
 By continually monitoring the vehicle's operating parameters (such as road speed, throttle position, steering wheel position along with acceleration, braking and cornering loads), VSA® anticipates if the MDX is approaching oversteer or understeer.
 To help correct either of these situations, VSA® first acts to transfer torque bias to the axle with the most traction.
 This preventative measure significantly reduces the number of brake and throttle interventions.
 The response is so quick that the instability may be corrected even before the driver knows it is occurring.
 Traction Control is integrated into the VSA®, and it helps the MDX accelerate smoothly on slippery surfaces.
-As stated in the SH-AWD™ section, the VSA® can request the SH-AWD™ to adjust its torque level - thus allowing Direct Yaw Control of the MDX to maximize stability under all driving conditions.
+In addition, the VSA® can request the SH-AWD® to adjust its torque level - thus allowing direct yaw control of the MDX to maximize stability under most all driving conditions.